 If you're just testing your novel idea before you write it, getting stuck on the query is not so bad--but if you've spent years writing your novel, and suddenly find yourself struggling with a query, it can be pretty disheartening.

 One important note here...

-I'm not saying having trouble writing a query means you're book is doomed.
+I'm not saying having trouble writing a query means your book is doomed.
 Sometimes you just have trouble with a query.
-This post is for the query that just will not under any circumstance work.
-If you've been banging your head against the keyboard, and getting all kinds of frustrating feedback, and you have that sinking feeling maybe it's the book, this diagnostic might help find out why it's not working.
+This post is for the query that will not under any circumstance work.
+If you've been banging your head against the keyboard for a long time, and getting all kinds of frustrating feedback from critique partners, and you have that sinking feeling maybe it's the book, this diagnostic might help you find out why it's not working.

 Well, It's About, um, Well, it's Like This...

 Probably the most common query issue is not knowing how to condense your novel into a few sentences.
 This usually happens because you don't know what your story is about, and you've developed a premise novel.
 Premise novels are books where a really cool idea (premise) is explored, but none of the characters really have a stake in what's going on.
 They're just there to act out a part and show off the cool premise.